rongjiang9037/Scraping_Laptop/README.md

         * Jupyter Notebook used to develop ETL.
     * create_table.ipynb
         * Jupyter Notebook used to test data creating process.
+* data
+    * brand_ticker_info.csv
+        * This is a csv file contains laptop brand, ticker name and exchanged listed on if it's a public company.

 ## ER Diagram